 Belize has a moist tropical climate with a seasonal variation slightly different than other Caribbean countries.
-The weather is influenced by three major global/regional climate systems: the Atlantic Ocean Climate System, the Pacific Ocean Climate System, and periodically by North American climate systems changes The El Niño Southern Oscillation (ENSO) heavily influences Belize's climate and the intensification of the Inter-Tropical Convergence Zone (ITCZ).
-The El Niño phenomenon generally produces warmer conditions from June to August, whereas La Niña produces wetter conditions typically associated with tropical Atlantic cyclones The State Convergence of the Inter-Tropical Convergence Zone (ITCZ).
+The weather is influenced by three major global/regional climate systems: the Atlantic Ocean Climate System, the Pacific Ocean Climate System, and periodically by North American climate systems changes.
+The El Niño Southern Oscillation (ENSO) heavily influences Belize's climate and the intensification of the Inter-Tropical Convergence Zone (ITCZ).
+The El Niño phenomenon generally produces warmer conditions from June to August, whereas La Niña produces wetter conditions typically associated with tropical Atlantic cyclones.